dazinator/dazinator.github.io/source/_posts/2016-07-25-aspnet-core-taghelper-s-a-better-addtaghelper-type-resolver.md

 ```

-Now we just register that on startup:
+Now we just register this on startup, after we have registered `MVC`:

 ```